 - contributing to the faculty’s marketing and recruitment strategies

-- providing a conduit between the University’s Indigenous Education and Engagement Committee and central GED committee.
+- providing a link between the faculty and the University’s GED Committee and Indigenous Education and Engagement Committee.

-The faculty’s GEDC has implemented a number of initiatives that are making a significant, positive difference for staff and students.
+The faculty’s GED Committee has implemented a number of initiatives that are making a significant, positive difference for staff and students.
 Some examples include:

 - consulting on and drafting the Dornwell Framework, the University’s first gender equity strategy